millipz/nc-de-deliverance-project/README.md

 |dim_currency|
 |dim_counterparty|

-This should be sufficient for a single star schema: [https://dbdiagram.io/d/637a423fc9abfc611173f637]()
+This should be sufficient for a single [star schema](https://dbdiagram.io/d/637a423fc9abfc611173f637).

 The structure of your "processed" S3 data should reflect these tables.